 Medical Insurance can be a lot like car insurance, as it all comes down to protecting your ‘no claims bonus’.
 This can mean self-funding for smaller claims also becomes an option as paying for a specific treatment yourself can save your premiums from being hiked down the road.

-It can also be worth looking at friendly society-style policies from providers such as Exeter, April UK or Freedom.
+It can also be worth looking at friendly society-style policies from providers such as The Exeter or Freedom.
 They may be more expensive at the start but it means you get some premium stability.

 The big attraction of this is that the cost of private medical insurance doesn’t rise due to claims experience – although premiums will rise with age.
 It can also be worth a married couple applying for cover from different providers to get the best deal.

 Overall, there are plenty of options when it comes to PMI for older people, but it means deciding what’s most important, setting a price ceiling and managing your claims appropriately.